Landscaper Injury & Workers Compensation Lawyer: Chicago, Illinois

 - Lifting Injuries – Groundskeepers and landscapers routinely lift extremely heavy bags of mulch/dirt along with potted trees, bushes, and plants.
-Improper lifting practices can lead to serious injuries including backaches, sprains, and strains.
+Improper lifting practices can lead to serious overexertion injuries, including backaches, sprains, and strains.

 - Equipment Repair Injuries – Clearing or fixing a jammed mower or power tool can cause catastrophic injuries if the power is not completely turned off or the blades have not yet stopped moving completely.
 Many groundskeepers have self-amputated fingers, hands, toes, and feet caused by lawnmowers spinning blades.

-- Excessive Noise Injury – Machinery and equipment used in the landscaping industry can produce excessive levels of noise.
-This machinery includes backhoes, chippers, chainsaws, trenchers, and augers.
-The equipment includes lawnmowers and leaf blowers.
+- Excessive Noise Injury – Machinery and equipment used in the landscaping industry can produce excessive noise levels.

-- Exposure to Chemicals and Pesticides – Horticultural workers, groundskeepers, and landscapers are regularly exposed to dangerous chemicals and formulated herbicides, fungicides and pesticides.
-The worker should take specific precautions including wearing respiratory equipment (respirators), chemical resistant gloves, long-sleeved shirts, long pants, waterproofed boots, and other measures to protect direct contact with skin.
+- Exposure to Chemicals and Pesticides – Horticultural workers, groundskeepers, and landscapers are regularly exposed to toxic chemicals and formulated herbicides, fungicides, and pesticides.

-- Slips, Trips, and Falls – Groundskeepers who work on watery and icy surfaces and should take specific precautions to avoid slipping, tripping or falling that could result in broken bones, bruises, and sprains.
+- Slips, Trips, and Falls – Groundskeepers who work on wet and icy surfaces should take specific precautions to avoid slipping, tripping, or falling that could result in broken bones, bruises, and sprains.

-- Motor Vehicle Injuries – Most landscaper workers travel to their job site using a company motor vehicle that might have an attached trailer to contains accumulated leaves, branches, and debris.
-Some groundskeepers suffer serious injuries every year in motor vehicle accidents, including collisions with other cars and trucks, and backup accidents where the driver fails to see other workers in harm's way.
-Controlling traffic by using a flagger on crowded roads can enhance safety, especially when wearing high visibility colors on safety vests, shirts, and helmets.
+- Motor Vehicle Injuries – Most landscaper workers travel to their job site using a company motor vehicle that might have an attached trailer to contain accumulated leaves, branches, and debris.
+Some groundskeepers suffer serious transportation-related injuries every year in motor vehicle accidents, including collisions with other cars and trucks and backup accidents where the driver fails to see other workers in harm's way.

-- Cold and Heat Stress – Working long hours under frigid conditions can cause significant injuries including frostbite, pneumonia and the flu.
+- Cold and Heat Stress – Working long hours under frigid conditions can cause significant work-related injuries, including frostbite, pneumonia, and the flu.
 Likewise, many landscapers suffer heat-related illnesses on extremely hot days or become sick from an imbalance of fluids caused by dehydration while working.

-- Musculoskeletal Disorders – The CDC recommends using ergonomic practices to reduce stress on the back, shoulders, arms, and legs and eliminate severe injuries associated with overexertion of muscles and pressure soft tissues.
-Their recommendations help avoid stress to tendons, ligaments, muscles that can be injured through repeated tasks and awkward posture.
+- Musculoskeletal Disorders – The CDC recommends using ergonomic practices to reduce stress on the back, shoulders, arms, and legs and eliminate common landscaping injuries associated with overexertion of muscles and pressure soft tissues.
+In addition, their recommendations help avoid stress to tendons, ligaments, and muscles injured through repeated tasks and awkward posture.

 Landscaper Death Investigations

-- Case 1: In 2010, a landscaper working in Joliet Illinois was mowing lawns in a residential community when he became disoriented due to excessive heat.
-The worker was assisted to a shady area before collapsing.
-EMT was called to the job site to transport the stricken worker to the hospital.
-The landscaper later died from heatstroke-related symptoms that led to multiple organ failures.
+- Case 1: In 2010, a landscaper working in Joliet, Illinois, mowed lawns in a residential community when he became disoriented due to excessive heat.
+Others assisted the worker to a shady area before collapsing and called EMT to the worksite to transport the stricken worker to the hospital.
+Unfortunately, the landscaper later died from heatstroke-related symptoms that led to multiple organ failures.

-- Case 2: In 1995, a member of a small tree trimming company lost his life after falling over 40 feet, while connected to a falling tree.
-Other employees were cutting and trimming tree branches and limbs that were held together using a twisted steel cable.
+- Case 2: In 1995, a small tree trimming company member lost his life after falling over 40 feet while connected to a falling tree.
+Other employees cut and trimmed tree branches and limbs together using a twisted steel cable.
 At the time of the incident, the tree climber was tied to a portion of the tree being cut.
-As the limb fractured, the climber fell to the ground and was crushed by the falling tree.
-The investigation results revealed ways to avoid severe injury and death including using alternative methods when handling precarious trees and limbs.
-Additional recommendations included proper training to identify dangerous hazards when trimming or felling trees and utilizing fall protection when climbing.
+As a result, the climber fell to the ground and crushed the falling tree as the limb fractured.

 - Case 3: in 1996, a young male tree climber lost his life while clearing utility lines after falling nearly 40 feet when the tree trunk uprooted.
-Before the incident, the climber was working with the team trimming and cutting trees.
 After falling, the climber was crushed by the falling tree and other tree limbs.
+Before the incident, the climber worked with other landscape workers trimming and cutting trees.
 An investigation concluded that employees should be trained on alternative methods for identifying hazardous tree conditions and have accessible resources that maximize safety performance.
-Additional recommendations included routine and unscheduled safety inspections to ensure employees follow safety procedures.

-- Wear work boots that support the ankle to prevent falls in holes and on uneven surfaces.
+- Wear work boots that support the ankle to prevent workplace falls in holes and uneven surfaces.

 - Use proper fitting gloves while shoveling and hoeing.

-- Use a proper shovel that can carry extra heavy loads without the need for excessive bending.
+- Use proper shoveling equipment to carry extra heavy loads without excessive bending that protects workers.

 Common OSHA Violations

-The most cited violations according to OSHA involving landscapers, groundskeepers, and horticultural workers involve:
+The most cited violations, according to OSHA, involving groundskeepers and landscape workers involve:

 - Flammable liquids